EGR304-2025-F-105/Team105.github.io/docs/06-team-block-diagram.md

 * How to connect the motors simultaneously with two subsystems.
 * How can we tell the product to stop when there is something blocking (going more into depth about the scenerio coding).
-* How can we work the light sensor and the thermometer sensors together to tell the product the light am=nd temperature value.
+* How can we work the light sensor and the thermometer sensors together to tell the product the light and temperature value.

 ## Images